Wisconsin Prep Football Poll - Wausau Pilot & Review

 |NR

-Others receiving votes: Waukesha West 6.
-Hartland Arrowhead 5.
-Union Grove 4.
-West De Pere 3.
-Hudson 2.
-Baraboo 2.
-Cedarburg 1.
+Others receiving votes: Burlington 9.
+Waukesha West 9.
+West De Pere 6.
+Baraboo 5.
+Hudson 3.
+Menomonie 2.
+Schofield D.C.
+Everest 1.
 Germantown 1.
-Menomonie 1.

 Medium Division